 This congregation holds all the canonical books of the Old and New Testaments to be the inspired Word of God and the sole rule of faith and life.

 This congregation accepts all the Symbolic books of the Lutheran Church contained in the Book of Concord of the year 1580, viz. the Ecumenical Creeds (The Apostolic, the Nicene, and the Athanasian); the Unaltered Augsburg Confession of 1530; the Apology of the Augsburg Confession; the Catechisms of Martin Luther; the Smalcald Articles; and the Formula of Concord, as a correct and sound exposition of Christian Doctrine, taken from and in full accord with the Holy Scriptures.
-This article is unalterable and irrepealable.

-ARTICLE IV SYNODICAL AFFILIATION
+ARTICLE IV SYNOD MEMBERSHIP

-This congregation shall be affiliated with the Lutheran Church-Missouri Synod and the District in which it is geographically located, so long as the confessions and constitution of the Synod and District are in accord with the confession and constitution of this congregation.
+This congregation shall be a member of the LUTHERAN CHURCH—MISSOURI SYNOD and the District in which it is geographically located, so long as the confessions and constitution of the Synod and District are in accord with the confession and constitution of this congregation.

 ARTICLE V MEMBERSHIP